parrt/AniML-java/README.md

 From *An Introduction to Statistical Learning* (Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani)

 1st RF tweak to decision trees.
-The following explains why we bootstrap a new data set for each tree in forest (*bagging*):
+The following explains why we bootstrap a new elements set for each tree in forest (*bagging*):

 > Hence a natural way to reduce the variance and hence increase the prediction accuracy of a statistical learning method is to take many training sets